lastlap/Audio_Visual_Recorder/README.md

 # Audio Visual Recorder

-Records Audio and Video simultaneously using Python3
+Records Audio and Video simultaneously using Python3 and Threading.

 ## Requirements